 Scott Hurrey mentioned this the other day during our Technical Office hours...
 You can upgrade a 3000.x DVM using the same installer package that you use for a self-hosted system.
 This blog post will show you how easy that is, after a brief plug for our office hours.
 If you've not attended, office hours a great way to get answers to your questions and to network with other developers.
-The schedule is at the bottom of the page here: Blackboard Learn Developers
+The schedule and link to join are on the upper right of this page.

 Here's what you do to upgrade your DVM.You will do all of your work as the vagrant user.
 Do not use root or bbuser.
 (Note: See addendum following these instructions for Q4 2018 and later for the resolution to the Access Denied dialog on the login page.)

 - Stop Learn

 - Download the installer for the version you want to upgrade to from Behind the Blackboard.
 Note this only works for Q2 2016 and later.